kiat/tx-soil-moisture/src/README.md

 # Time Series Prediction with Deep Learning Models

 This repository contains scripts to preprocess time series data, train multiple deep learning models (LSTM, BiLSTM, RNN, CNN) for time series forecasting, and evaluate their performance.
+To learn how the code works from start to finish, a good place to start would be `main.py`, which has comments throughout the code explaining what each section does, as well as what methods are used.

 ## Prerequisites